nisarg78/Renewable_energy_project/README.md

 pip install pandas-profiling
 ```
 # Visualization
-The script visualizes the predicted versus actual values for the regression model using a scatter plot.
+The script visualizes the predicted versus actual values for the regression model using a scatter plot

 # Conclusion
 This project provides a comprehensive analysis of sustainable energy data, including regression and classification models for predicting renewable energy shares.
 Feel free to explore the code and adapt it to your specific use case.